bcgov/moh-plr-fhir/specification.md

 ##### Example Search Set Response Bundle

 Below is a sample search set response bundle.
 It shows the structure at a highlevel, as described on this web page.
-If this was an Organization search the structure is the same, however the transaction Bundles would include Organization and OrganizationAffilication(s).
+If this was an Organization search the structure is the same, however the Bundles would include Organization and OrganizationAffilication(s).

 {::options parse_block_html="false" /}
 <figure>